Freedmont Mortgage Group Guide to Refinancing a Home

-When you refinance, you take out a new mortgage with a lower rate or more favorable terms, and use it to pay off your old loan.
-As a result, refinancing could save you a substantial amount of money over the course of the loan.
+When you refinance, you take out a new mortgage with more favorable terms, and use it to pay off your current loan.

 Why should you refinance?